diegoPaladino/PYTHON/CheckDoorStatus/README.md

 3. Observe the output, which will indicate whether the door is closed or open based on your input.

 ## License
-This project is released under the MIT License.
+This project is released under the MIT License. its free .